asciamanna/asciamanna.github.io/_drafts/avoiding-automated-testing-pitfalls.md

 tags: ['agile development', 'unit testing', 'anti-patterns']
 ---

 There is a pervasive problem in the software industry stemming from a misunderstanding of automated testing.
 Companies are investing increasing amounts of money and time into automated testing strategies and test suites, but are not seeing an increase in quality or value delivery to customers.
-I'm happy to see the realization that automated tests are a necessary compliment to manual, exploratory testing.
+I'm happy to see the realization that automated tests are a necessary complement to manual, exploratory testing.
 However, many organizations don't understand the costs and benefits of the various types of automated tests available to them.
 <!--more-->

-There are two big misconceptions that set the stage for a risky and expensive approach to automating tests.
+Two big misconceptions set the stage for a risky and expensive approach to automating tests.
 First, is the idea that _automated testing_ is the process of automating the steps of manual QA; automating the script the manual tester would follow.
 Second, is that these automated tests should be written by the QA organization, outsourced, or written by a team of _"test engineers"_ who are not the team writing the software being tested.
 These misconceptions are travel companions.
 I rarely see one without the other, and it spells trouble for the software organizations trying to build their automated test suites.

 ## Who is Responsible for Quality?